Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 723-3040, IH 405304 R1. $3.00 each, plus shipping & handling.

-Tube/Shaft.
-Replace worn plastic bushing and retainer for easier steering
+Replace worn OEM nylon bushing and retainer for smoother steering and less

-and less wear to lower bearings in steering box.
-Fits IH Cub Cadet "Original"
+wear to lower bearings in steering box.
+Fits Cub Cadet "Original" garden

 at top of steering column tube.